Artificial fertilisers and biostimulants

 Additionally, labels on biostimulants should clearly and explicitly state that the product is not a fertiliser or crop protection agent.

-Packed products carry the label on or inside the packaging, unpacked products must be accompanied by a separate document containing the required information.
-It must be clearly legible, indelible and available in Dutch.
+Packed products carry the information on the packaging or on the label attached to it.
+Unpacked products must be accompanied by a separate document containing the required information.
+It must be clearly legible, indelible, and available in Dutch.
 Liquid products should also carry instructions regarding storage and safety measures.